Rapa FM Pader

 Meanwhile, the LCIII Chairperson of Pajule Town Council, Okello Titto Brilliant, welcomed the distribution of motorcycles and the broader improvements in policing.

-According to Okello, the area previously had no patrol vehicles or motorcycles to support police work.
+According to Okello, the area previously had no patrol vehicles or motorcycles to support police operations.

-However, after local leaders raised concerns, a patrol vehicle was later deployed to Pajule Police Station, improving patrols and response to crime in Aruu North.
+However, after local leaders raised concerns, a patrol vehicle was later deployed to Pajule Police Station, enhancing patrols and improving response to crime in Aruu North.

 “These developments have strengthened security in our community,” he said.

-Despite the progress, the Pajule Town Council leader urged the government to continue supporting the police with more equipment and personnel, noting that crime remains a concern in some areas.
+Despite the progress, the Pajule Town Council leader urged the government to continue supporting the police with additional equipment and personnel, noting that crime remains a concern in some areas.